pnkraemer/probdiffeq/docs/dev_docs/creating_example_notebook.md

    Ensure the corresponding script is excluded under `mkdocs.yml -> exclude:`; if needed, add it there.

 4. **Makefile:**
-   Add the new example or benchmark to the appropriate Makefile target (e.g., `examples-and-benchmarks`).
+   Check whether the new example or benchmark needs to be added to the appropriate Makefile target (e.g., `examples-and-benchmarks`).
+Generally, new files are detected automatically, but check nevertheless.

 5. **Pyproject.toml:**
    If your example requires external dependencies, list them under the `doc` optional dependencies in `pyproject.toml`.